Media type

-Naming
+Terminology

+Different internet standards or web standards bodies differ on the preferred term for this type of identifier.

+The IANA and IETF use the term "media type", and consider the term "MIME type" to be obsolete, since media types have become used in contexts unrelated to email, such as HTTP.
+By contrast, the WHATWG continues to use the term "MIME type" and discourages use of the term "media type" as ambiguous, since it is used with a different meaning in connection with the CSS @media feature.

+The HTTP response header for providing the media type is Content-Type.
+The W3C has used ContentType as an XML data-type name for a media type.
+XDG specifications implemented by Linux desktop environments continue to use the term "MIME type".

+Structure

 A media type consists of a type and a subtype, which is further structured into a tree.
 A media type can optionally define a suffix and parameters:

 As an example, an HTML file might be designated text/html; charset=UTF-8.
 In this example, text is the type, html is the subtype, and charset=UTF-8 is an optional parameter indicating the character encoding.

 Types, subtypes, and parameter names are case-insensitive.
 Parameter values are usually case-sensitive, but may be interpreted in a case-insensitive fashion depending on the intended use.